• Home

 Can I use fresh chicken instead of frozen chicken fingers?

-You can, but you’ll need to cook the chicken fully before rolling it into the dough.
-The bake time for crescent rolls (12–15 minutes) isn’t long enough to cook raw chicken through.
+Sure you can, but you will need to cook the chicken all the way through before you roll it into the dough.
+The baking time for the crescent rolls (12-15 minutes) is not long enough for raw chicken to be fully cooked.

-Sliced grilled chicken breast or a rotisserie chicken strip work well — just make sure it’s fully cooked and cooled slightly before you assemble the rolls.
+Sliced grilled chicken breasts or rotisserie chicken strips work great — just be sure that it is fully cooked and has cooled slightly before assembling the rolls.

 Why do my rolls keep opening in the oven?

-Usually this is a filling issue — too much filling, or the filling was placed too close to the tip of the triangle.
-Keep the filling at the wide end and tuck the pointed tip firmly underneath the roll when you place it on the pan.
+Typically, this is a filling problem — either too much filling, or the filling was placed too near the tip of the triangle.
+When rolling the triangle, keep the filling near the wide end and tuck the pointed end firmly underneath the roll as you place it in the pan.

-The tip sitting under the roll holds everything together during baking.
+The tip under the roll keeps everything together while baking.

 What’s the best ranch dressing to use?